 At Roskilde Airshow 2023 organizers are trying to get as many different kinds of aircraft as possible with the show.
 The Danish Armed Forces will participate with military aircraft and helicopters from the Navy and Air Force, and the participation of foreign military aircraft is also expected.
 There is also considerable participation of civil airliners, business aircraft and helicopters, military aircraft from World War II and beyond, aerobatic flight aircraft, and a wide selection of home-built aircraft and veteran aircraft.
 Furthermore, there will be, gliders, ultra lights, model plane and parachute-teams.
 Aircraft, we do not normally see, is also expected to attend from abroad.
 We repeat last airshow major success with pleasure flights both Saturday and Sunday.

 The Twilight Airshow in 2019 (2021 was cancelled due to Covid-19) was a success and will on again Friday night.
-The gates open at 17.00 and it will be possible to see the planes that have already arrived up untill the show starts.
-There will be a limited oportunity to buy food and beverages and not all exhibition stands will be set up.
+The gates open at 18.00 and it will be possible to see the planes that have already arrived up untill the show starts.
+There will be an oportunity to buy food and beverages and not all exhibition stands will be set up.
 The night ends in fireworks!
 See the show schedule on the Airshow page.

 Food & beverage, handicap, smoking, paramedics, dogs

 It is possible to buy food and beverages in the exhibition area, where toilets also are available.
 Smoking is NOT allowed in the entire airport.
 There are doctors and first aid personel with their own stand.
 It is not allowed to bring dogs, except seeing eye dogs.

-All aircraft participating in the Air Show can be viewed on the ground.
+All aircraft participating in the Air Show can be viewed on the ground if not otherwise stated.
 Further a great number of different exhibitions stands related to flying, such as flying clubs, flying unions, flying schools etc, are expected to the ground show.
 There will also be an area of children's amusement park with particular carousel and bouncy castle.